freerange/site/soups/blog/show-and-tell-8.snip.markdown

 A lot of it was quite mathematical and I found the various formal notations hard to get my head around in such a short space of time.
 However, it does seem like interesting stuff and it mainly reminded me that I _really_ should read Tom S's book, [Understanding Computation][].

+### Lambda Calculus

+[Tom S][] showed us an HTML page containing some [lambda calculus][] expressions.
+He'd added some JavaScript to parse those expressions and enhance the page in such a way that you could explore (and even edit) the structure of the expresssions.
+He'd explained how he'd used [backbone.js][] to do this.

 ### Smalltalk within Scratch

 We finished up with Ben showing us how you can access the [Smalltalk environment underlying Scratch][] by clicking one of the letters in the logo.
 He proceeded to redefine `true` as `false` (or was it the other way around?) and immediately all the Scratch windows stopped re-painting.
 Fun times!